Honoured10/alx-system_engineering-devops/0x02-shell_redirections/README.md

-prints line 3 of iacta file
+creates a Best School file